 3: Shades of 1999

 For the second time in the last quarter century, a missed PAT cost Florida a win over Alabama in the Swamp.
 This time, Chris Howard’s PAT following Florida’s first touchdown of the game sailed wide, keeping the game at 21-9 instead of 21-10.
 That forced Florida to try a two point conversion late in the game, which failed when Emory Jones rode a read play too far and Alabama stuffed it.
 If not for that, the Gators and Tide would have been knotted up at 31 with 3:10 remaining.
-Sure, better to have this happen early than late in the season, but that’s certainly an early red flag for a team that- spoiler alert- is a legitimate contender for the College Football Playoff.
+Sure, better to have this happen early than late in the season, but that’s certainly an early red flag for a team that- spoiler alert, this may look crazy to read in hindsight later on in the season, but at this specific juncture three weeks into the season- is a legitimate contender for the College Football Playoff.

 4: Jean DeLance was EXCELLENT

 Jean DeLance has had all sorts of abuse hurled his way from Gator fans the past couple of years as a result of some serious struggles at right tackle.
 But against a team littered with five stars across its defense, the former four star transfer from Texas more than held his own.
 A run through of the film shows that there were all of two plays where he got beat off the snap at right tackle; on every other play, he did his job for an adequate amount of time.
 In other words, he won’t get a perfect grade this week, but he’s demonstrated tremendous improvements from last season, and that’s to be commended.
 Good for you, Jean.